New announcement. Learn more

 How to Turn a Portable Building into a Home

-Portable buildings make wonderful ready-made living spaces thanks to the amenities that come already installed – meaning you don’t have to put in plumbing and electricity yourself.
+Portable buildings and tranportable homes make wonderful ready-made living spaces thanks to the amenities that come already installed – meaning you don’t have to put in plumbing and electricity yourself.

 They’re perfect as a guest house, an office, or a home unto themselves – but however you use the space, it does take some small space interior design know-how to make a portable building feel truly cozy.

-So whether you’re looking at portable buildings as a tiny home option, need a granny flat for elderly relatives, or want additional income, read on for a few tips for making your new home homely.
+So whether you’re looking at portable buildings as a tiny home option, need a granny flat for elderly relatives, or want additional income, read on for a few tips for making your new transportable home, well, homely.

 Break up monotonous colours – inside and out